sabeechen/hassio-google-drive-backup/CONTRIBUTING.md

 ## About the project

 The project is mostly maintained by Stephen Beechen (stephen@beechens.com) whome you can reach out to for guidance.
-Before digging in to this, you might be helpful to familiarize yourself with some of the technologies used in the project.
+Before digging in to this, it might be helpful to familiarize yourself with some of the technologies used in the project.

 - [Developing Addons for Home Assistant](https://developers.home-assistant.io/docs/add-ons) - Useful to understand how addons work.
 - [Python](https://www.python.org/) - The addon is written in python 3.8 and makes heavy use of the asyncio framework.